Paraphrasing evades detectors of AI-generated text, but retrieval is an effective defense: Background on detectors of AI-generated text

-In very recent concurrent work, ~\citet{sadasivan2023aigenerated} also demonstrate the utility of paraphrasing attacks against AI-generated text detectors.
-While their work makes use of off-the-shelf sentence-level paraphrase models, \model\ possesses advanced discourse-level rewriting capabilities as well as fine-grained diversity control, which allows us to thoroughly analyze the effectiveness of various paraphrasing strategies.
-Our experiments also encompass more tasks, datasets, and detection algorithms.
-Moreover, we evaluate larger language models like GPT3.5-davinci-003.
-Finally and most importantly, our retrieval-based defense \emph{directly contradicts} the ``impossibility result'' of~\citet{sadasivan2023aigenerated} and its associated proof, which states that even an optimal detector will approach the performance of a random classifier as the distance between the distributions of LLM-generated text and human generated text goes to zero.
-Since our detector does not rely on properties of the text but rather a corpus search, the quality of the generated text is irrelevant to the effectiveness of our detector, and thus their proof does not apply to our method.
+\textbf{Comparison to Sadasivan et al. (2023)}: In recent concurrent work, ~\citet{sadasivan2023aigenerated} also demonstrate the utility of paraphrasing attacks against AI-generated text detectors.
+Our experiments encompass more tasks, detection algorithms, and larger LMs like GPT3.5.
+Additionally, we propose a discourse-level paraphrase model (\model) that is much more suited to long-form text than the off-the-shelf sentence-level paraphrasers used in their paper.
+More importantly, our retrieval-based defense \emph{directly contradicts} the ``impossibility result'' of~\citet{sadasivan2023aigenerated} and its associated proof, which states that an optimal detector will perform at random as the quality of LLM-generated text approaches that of human-written text.
+The quality of generated text is irrelevant to our detector's accuracy because it relies only on a corpus search, and thus the proof is inapplicable.
+Other concurrent work~\citep{chakraborty2023possibilities} has also shown the proof's invalidity in practical settings.